Dedicated to the Sacred and Immaculate Hearts

 MATERIALS

 My rosaries are assembled for strength with good link locking construction.
+You'll look long and hard to find any open links, improperly closed jump rings or loose beads or caps in my products!
 I began using nickel silver 19-22 gauge wire, because it's one of the strongest materials and tarnish resistant.
 I still use it on occasion, however, I've found a very wonderful and strong tarnish resistant silver plated wire that works very nicely with most designs.
 I am even able to get it in a thicker wire for the larger and heavier beads.
 Very often, I find that the jump rings are not as strong as I'd like them to be on some items and I will sometimes make my own "S" connectors from wire to use instead.
 These are much stronger than most of the jump rings and can add a vintage look to the piece with some extra plyer pressure and curls.
 I order my own jump rings for strength, but will use the standard jump rings when I'm certain they are at least 16-21gauge.

 In general, these rosaries will provide DECADES (pun intended) of very satisfactory use.